ansiace/Star-Pattern/README.md

 # Star Pattern Collection⭐

 ## Star Pattern
-Welcome to the Star Pattern repository!
+Welcome to the ⭐ Pattern repository!
 This repository contains various star patterns implemented in c++ programming languages.
 These patterns are commonly used in coding practice and interviews to demonstrate understanding of loops and basic programming constructs.

-The goal is to help beginners understand how to create and manipulate star patterns using loops and conditional statements.

 ### Some of the following patterns included: